-A prominent figure in China’s classical music scene, conductor and impresario Long Yu has devoted his career to steering China’s growing connection to classical music while familiarizing international audiences with the country’s most eminent musicians and composers.
-Maestro Yu currently holds the top position in China’s three most prominent orchestras from north to south — artistic director of the China Philharmonic Orchestra (CPO) in Beijing and music director of both the Shanghai and Guangzhou Symphony Orchestras — as well as principal guest conductor of the Hong Kong Philharmonic Orchestra.
-He is co-director of Shanghai’s Music in the Summer Air festival and chair of the Artistic Committee of the Beijing Music Festival, an annual autumn event that he founded in 1998 and served as artistic director until 2017.
-He is currently vice president of the China Musicians Association and Chairman of its recently established League of China Orchestras.
+A prominent figure in China’s classical music scene, conductor and impresario Long Yu has devoted his career to steering China’s growing connection to classical music while familiarizing international audiences with some of the country’s most celebrated musicians and composers.
+Maestro Yu holds the top position in China’s leading orchestras, serving as artistic director of the China Philharmonic Orchestra (CPO), music director of Shanghai Symphony Orchestra (SSO), and principal guest conductor of the Hong Kong Philharmonic Orchestra.
+After 20 years, he recently stepped down as music director of Guangzhou Symphony Orchestra and is now honorary music director for life and chair of the artistic committee.
+He is co-director of Shanghai’s Music in the Summer Air festival and chair of the artistic committee of the Beijing Music Festival, an annual autumn event that he founded in 1998 and served as artistic director for 20 years.
+He is currently vice president of the China Musicians Association and chairman of its recently established League of China Orchestras.

-He has conducted many highly acclaimed orchestras throughout the world.
-His honors include the Global Citizen Award from the Atlantic Council, the Order of Merit of the Federal Republic of Germany, and the Samuel Simons Sanford Award from the Yale School of Music; being named a Chevalier dans L’Ordre des Arts et des Lettres; receiving the title L’onorificenza di Commendatore dell’Ordine al Merito from the Italian government; and being elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
+Long Yu’s honors include the Global Citizen Award from the Atlantic Council, Order of Merit of the Federal Republic of Germany, Samuel Simons Sanford Award from the Yale School of Music, a Chevalier dans L’Ordre des Arts et des Lettres, L’onorificenza di Commendatore dell’Ordine al Merito from the Italian government, and being elected a Foreign Honorary Member of the American Academy of Arts and Sciences.